vlad1d/rts/REPORT.md

 as it connects its two main purposes: creating bases and battling.
 Finally, the game can be brushed up by improving the user interface.
 Complex graphics, interesting and refined button animations, as well as interactive visual feedback can make the game more interactive and exciting for the players.

-> *Discuss the stability of your implementation.
-What works well?
-Are there any bugs?
-Is everything tested properly?
-Are there still features that have not been implemented?
-Also, if you had the time, what improvements would you make to your implementation?
-Are there things which you would have done completely differently?*

->Expected length: ~300-500 words

 ## Questions